The World's End (film)

-The World's End is a 2013 science fiction comedy film directed by Edgar Wright from a screenplay by Wright and Simon Pegg.
-It is the third and final installment in the Three Flavours Cornetto trilogy, after Shaun of the Dead (2004) and Hot Fuzz (2007).
-It stars Pegg, Nick Frost, Paddy Considine, Martin Freeman, Eddie Marsan, Rosamund Pike, and Pierce Brosnan.
-In the film, five friends return to their hometown to reattempt a pub crawl they failed twenty-three years earlier, only to discover the town is in the midst of an alien invasion.
+The World's End is a 2013 science fiction action comedy film directed by Edgar Wright and written by Wright and Simon Pegg.
+It is the third and final film in the Three Flavours Cornetto trilogy, after Shaun of the Dead (2004) and Hot Fuzz (2007).
+Starring Pegg, Nick Frost, Paddy Considine, Martin Freeman, Eddie Marsan, Rosamund Pike and Pierce Brosnan, the film focuses on five friends who return to their hometown for a pub crawl and uncover an alien invasion.

-The film entered initial development in 1995 after Wright wrote a screenplay titled Crawl about teenagers on a pub crawl; after deciding it was better suited as a comedic exploration of young adulthood and aging, he reworked the screenplay with Pegg in the early 2010s.
-The film was produced by Relativity Media, Big Talk Productions, and Working Title Films.
+In 1995, Wright wrote a screenplay titled Crawl about teenagers on a pub crawl.
+Deciding it was better suited as a comedic exploration of young adulthood and aging, he reworked the screenplay with Pegg in the early 2010s.
+The film was produced by Relativity Media, Big Talk Productions and Working Title Films.
 Principal photography began on 28 September 2012 and lasted until that December, with filming locations including Elstree Studios, Letchworth Garden City, and Welwyn Garden City.
-The film's stunts were coordinated by members of Jackie Chan Stunt Team, and The World's End is considered a social science fiction film.
+The stunts were coordinated by members of Jackie Chan Stunt Team, and The World's End is considered a social science fiction film.

-The World's End premiered at Leicester Square in London on 10 July 2013, and was first theatrically released in the United Kingdom by Universal Pictures nine days later.
-It was later released in the United States by Focus Features on 23 August.
-The film received positive reviews from critics, with praise for the screenplay, performances of the cast, humour, and Wright's direction.
+The World's End premiered at Leicester Square in London on 10 July 2013, and was theatrically released in the United Kingdom by Universal Pictures on 19 July.
+Its release in the United States by Focus Features followed on 23 August.
+The film received positive reviews, with praise for the screenplay, performances of the cast, humour and direction.
 It won Best British Film at the 19th Empire Awards, and was nominated for Best Comedy at the 19th Critics' Choice Awards.
-The World's End was also a commercial success, grossing $46.1 million worldwide.
+The World's End grossed $46.1 million worldwide on a budget of $20 million.